mixmaxhq/node-distributed-throttle-function/README.md

 var throttle = distributedThrottle(redisConnection);

-throttle('my10secThrottledFunction', function(err) {
+// This function will be called immediately unless it has been called less than 10 seconds ago.
+// In that case, it will be called in 10 seconds—unless some _other_ call has happened in that interval. throttle('my10secThrottledFunction', function(err) {
   if (err) {
     console.log('error!', err);
     return;
   }

-  console.log('this function will be called at most once every 10 seconds.');
+  console.log('This function will be called at most once (possibly zero times) within the next 10 seconds.');
 }, 10 * 1000 /* 10 sec */);

-// If you want to cancel it such that the next invocation will fire immediately. throttle.cancel('my10secThrottledFunction', function(err){
+// If you want to cancel any pending call such that the next invocation will fire immediately. throttle.cancel('my10secThrottledFunction', function(err){
   if (err) {
     console.log('error!', err);